lovellbrian/lovellbrian.github.io/_posts/2023-10-23-Convolution.md

 Enjoy!

-I hope you now have a good idea of how convolutions can be expressed as matrices.
+I hope you now have a good idea of how deep learning convolutions can be expressed as matrices.

 Brian